clemak27/greddit/README.md

   - you can choose the output format with an `-f` flag:
     - Exporting posts is supported in markdown, html and text.
     - Exporting comments is supported in md.

+Additional commands and functionality might come in the future, when I'm not occupied with other projects/work/things.